 In many cases, yes, however, it does depend on the needs of the children who will be sharing a room.

-No, the foster care payment is considered reimbursement of the expenses, not income.
+No, the foster care reimbursement is not considered income.
 You should contact a tax consultant if you have any questions.

-It is important to keep in mind the goal of foster care is to provide temporary care for a child in a family setting until the foster child and parents can be reunited.
+It is important to keep in mind the goal of foster care is to provide temporary care for a child in a family setting until the family can be reunited.
 If this goal cannot be achieved another permanent plan for the child is developed.
 If the child becomes available for adoption, foster parents can apply and they will be given special consideration.